York River (Virginia)

 The York River is a navigable estuary, approximately 34 mi long, in eastern Virginia in the United States.
-It ranges in width from 1 mi at its head to 2.5 mi near its mouth on the west side of Chesapeake Bay.
+It ranges in width from 1 mi at its head to 2.5 mi near its mouth on the west side of the Chesapeake Bay.
 Its watershed drains an area of the coastal plain of Virginia north and east of Richmond.

 Its banks were inhabited by indigenous peoples for thousands of years.
-In 2003 evidence was found of the likely site of Werowocomoco, one of two capitals used by the paramount chief Powhatan before 1609.
+In 2003, evidence was found of the likely site of Werowocomoco, one of two capitals used by the Mamanatowick Powhatan before 1609.
 The site was inhabited since 1200 as a major village.
 Enormously important in later U.S. history, the river was also the scene of early settlements of the Virginia Colony.
 It was the site of significant events and battles in both the American Revolutionary War and the American Civil War.